 How long should the opt-out agreement last for?

 The length of the opt-out agreement is decided by the parties.
 They can opt-out for a certain period or indefinitely.

 Ask a lawyer for:

-- workers based outside England and Wales
+- workers based outside England, Wales or Scotland

 This letter of agreement to disapply the limit on average weekly working time complies with the Working Time Regulations 1998.